tylerelias/HONN-Project-1/README.md

 ### The Java Code

-Since this is a prototype of the software, you are required to run the .java files manually.
+This is a prototype of the software, you are required to run the .java files manually.
 Trying to compile the .java in a terminal will give compile errors due to a .jar file being used.
 The IDE that was required for the course, IntelliJ is the one that should be run with the program.